manikantabhagavatula/Promptify/README.md

 - Ensure Python backend is running on port 8000
 - Check that all Python dependencies are installed
 - Verify your OpenAI API key is set
+- Make sure you're in the correct virtual environment (if using one)

+### Virtual Environment Issues
+- If you get "command not found" errors, ensure your virtual environment is activated
+- If dependencies aren't installing, try: `pip install --upgrade pip` first
+- If you're on Windows and having activation issues, try: `promptify-env\Scripts\activate.bat`

 ### CORS Issues
 - The Python backend includes CORS middleware for localhost:3000